Reverse Mortgages: Reviews & Comparisons

 - Financial assessment of your willingness and ability to pay property taxes and homeowner’s insurance.

 Typically, the older you are, the more equity you can squeeze out of your reverse mortgage.

 Proprietary reverse mortgages are not restricted by the federal limits HECMs have to follow.
 Currently, the maximum loan amount for a HECM is $625,500.
 So, if you have a high-value home, proprietary reverse mortgages are probably the best option.
 As long as getting the largest possible loan amount is your priority.

 What do you need to qualify for a reverse mortgage?

 To qualify for a reverse mortgage, you must:

-• Own a home outright (or have a very low balance you can pay off with the reverse mortgage funds)
+- Own your home outright (or have a very low balance you can pay off with the reverse mortgage funds).